AdesisNetlife/authrc/README.md

 `regulars expressions` support was added in order to avoid redundancy in your `.authrc` and to support more complex `host` definitions for particular cases.

-You should take care about how do you define a host-like `regular expression`.
+You should be careful when it comes to defining a host-like `regular expression`.
-It is recommended you define a more explicit `regex` as you can in order to prevent abiguity during the host matching process, for example avoiding the wilcard helper operator `(*.)`
+It is recommended that you define as more explicit `regex` as you can in order to prevent ambiguity during the host matching process, for example avoiding the wild card helper operator `(*.)`

 ##### Host naming examples

-Here are some valid `host` values examples
+Here there are some valid `host` values examples

 ```
 http://my.server.org